 You can add multiple URL endpoints and control which origins are accessible over which URL endpoint.
 You can create a one-to-one mapping between origin and URL endpoints or add multiple websites (origins) behind a single URL endpoint.

 Here are the steps to add a new URL endpoint:

-Go to the integration section of your ImageKit.io dashboard and click on "Add new URL endpoint" button.
+Go to the external storage in your ImageKit.io dashboard, and under the URL-endpoints section, click on the "Add origin" button.

 Fill the identifier field.
 It will become part of the URL endpoint.
 So, supposing you want to create a URL-endpoint just to access product images bucket, and you want it to be like

 https://ik.imagekit.io/your_imagekit_id/product-images/ , then enter product-images in this field.

 Enter a description.
 This is just for you to add a note for the URL endpoint and will appear in the list of endpoints.